 It is not hard to get a job in cyber security because it is an important aspect of most businesses today.
 You can work in various industries, including financial institutions, manufacturing, communication, retail, government, and healthcare.
 There are also numerous job opportunities available in this dynamic field.

 Jobs You Can Get With Cyber Security Skills

 - Information Security Analyst.
 Also known as security analysts, these professionals install, test, and monitor security systems on computer systems and networks.
 They also document the security process and write reports on the progress and safety of entire networks.
 Information security analysts earn an annual average salary of $102,600, according to the Bureau of Labor Statistics.

 - Network Security Engineer.
 These professionals secure network systems from cyber attacks, cyber threats, bugs, and malware.
 They test and configure digital networks to detect threats and prevent them.
+This is one of the highest-paying coding careers.
 According to PayScale, network security engineers earn an annual average salary of $92,856.

 - Security Architect.
 Security architects design, install, test, and implement security protocols and solutions for organizations.
 They review an organization’s security systems and make recommendations to improve their efficiency.
 Security architects earn a median annual salary of $130,726, according to PayScale.

 - Cyber Security Consultant.
 Security consultants are professionals who review, analyze, and assess an organization’s security system to detect potential breaches or threats and provide solutions.
 According to PayScale, the average cyber consultant earns $82,769 per year.

 - Security Administrator.
 These cyber security experts work to install, administer, and troubleshoot the security solutions of an organization.
 They develop privacy policies, measures, and training documents to help employees of an organization understand security solutions.
 Security admins have average salaries of $67,576, according to PayScale.